aecsocket/kbeam/README.md

 </div>

-Even though the name is inspired by [the `crossbeam` crate](https://crates.io/crates/crossbeam), this package contains general tools for manipulating and representing data.
-There is no step-by-step guide for the various classes; just see the Dokka documentation.
+Even though the name is inspired by the
+[Rust `crossbeam` crate](https://crates.io/crates/crossbeam), this package contains general tools for manipulating and representing data.
+There is no step-by-step guide for the various classes;
+just see the Dokka documentation.